Caso Avícola Villalobos

 III.
 Cassation

-The Civil Chamber of the Supreme Court summarily rejected Administradora de Restaurantes' cassation appeal.
+Administradora de Restaurantes carried the matter to the Civil Chamber of the Supreme Court, which, in its <doc id="gua-01161-2018-01334-2025-03-17-a" /> of March 17, 2025, summarily rejected the cassation appeal.
 The Court determined that the challenged resolution lacked objective appealability: under Article 620 of the Civil Procedure Code, a resolution confirming a defective complaint exception does not prevent renewal of the litigation, which deprives it of the definitiveness required for cassation review.
 Administradora formally retains the ability to correct the identified defects and file a new complaint, but the rejection across all three instances confirms that the procedural approach lacked an adequate legal foundation.

 The cassation proceedings were ordered archived, leaving the dismissal of the lawsuit final.

-The outcome across all three instances is significant in the context of the Avícola Group's strategy of using prescription actions to extinguish Lisa's shareholder rights.
-The complaint sought to declare prescribed dividend rights that the plaintiff entity itself, through its predecessor La Perla, was obligated to pay to Lisa as holder of 25% of the equity.
+The outcome across all three instances is significant within the Avícola Group's strategy of using prescription actions to extinguish Lisa's shareholder rights.
+The complaint sought to declare prescribed the dividend rights that the plaintiff entity itself, through its predecessor La Perla, was obligated to pay Lisa as holder of 25% of the equity.
 Lisa's rights to the dividends decreed at the May 2013 assembly remain in force.

 Outlook